lski/Lski.Fn/README.md

     });
 ```

-You could ask whats the advantage to the above, but in large quanities of code this can make it easier to read, but also means that it encourages small pure functions that can be more easily tested.
+Whats the advantage to the above?
+In large quanities of code this can make it easier to read, but also means that it encourages small pure functions that can be more easily tested.
 Also smaller blocks of code are generally easier to maintain as the complexity is lower.

 ## Maybe

-Generally, although debated, using null is not a recommended practice, it can be an anti pattern as using it has many drawbacks, see [references](#references).
-One of my least favourite is it can introduce ambiguity in code, say a method doesn't state in the name it can/cant be null then is will mean a developer using that method will need to constantly check if an object being returned is null or not.
+Although debated, using null is not a recommended practice as it can be an anti pattern and using it has many drawbacks, see [references](#references).

+For me the biggest pain is because we can never be sure that a variable is null or not we have to constantly check for a null 'value' as it can be amibigous.

 ```csharp
 string name = anObj.GetName();